 Nebraska VR has engaged in a dual customer approach to the provision of employment-related services for many years as embodied in its mission statement, "We help people with disabilities prepare for, obtain, and maintain employment while helping businesses recruit, train, and retain employees with disabilities."
-This has led to a job-driven approach in Nebraska VR's development of customized training programs such as Project SEARCH, Certificate Programs, Work-Based Learning Experiences, and On the Job Evaluation and Training sites.
-Nebraska VR extended the job-driven emphasis with the implementation of a "Meet You Where You Are" model that includes a rapid engagement (Progressive Employment) focus engaging individuals in an element of work as quickly as possible.
-Nebraska VR staff are actively involved in the recruitment and support of businesses to partner with VR on rapid engagement activities.
+This has led to a job-driven approach in Nebraska VR's development of customized training programs such as Project SEARCH, Work-Based Learning Experiences, and On the Job Evaluation and Training sites.
+Nebraska VR extended the job-driven emphasis with the implementation of a "Meet You Where You Are" model that includes a Progressive Employment focus engaging individuals in an element of work as quickly as possible.
+Nebraska VR staff are actively involved in the recruitment and support of businesses to partner with VR.